ChaoticHackingNetwork/hArch/README.md

-# Harch {Hackers Arch} - A quick(depending on Internet Speed), simplistic Arch box with a small portion of powerful hacking tools, a badass lightwieght hacker OS!
+# Harch {Hackers Arch} - A quick(depending on Internet Speed), simplistic Arch box with a small portion of powerful hacking tools, a badass lightweight hacker OS!

+Harch is intended for experienced Security Professionals.
+The tools at your disposal are powerful in the right hands!
+The lightweight design speeds up install time as well not having unneeded applications taking up precious resources!
+Arch is what some people call "not user friendly" though I disagree, Arch is by far a user friendly OS (If you want to learn WTF is going on).

+If you wish to communicate with me on any updates or bugs!
+Find me on Discord: https://discord.gg/8FkAV4B

 Updates 10/27/2020:

-~~Fix BIOS/UEFI bug~~.....
+~~Fix BIOS/UEFI bug~~

 UEFI grub-install is taking longer than usual, working on solution